Skip to main content

 • Applicants must be enrolled in good standing in a PhD, DMA, EdD, or AudD program at the University of Illinois Urbana-Champaign.

-• During Fall 2024, Career Exploration Fellows may not hold more than a 25% appointment (or equivalent) in addition to their hourly position and Fellowship.
+• During Spring 2025, Career Exploration Fellows may not hold more than a 25% appointment (or equivalent) in addition to their hourly position and Fellowship.
 Any additional employment must be confirmed in advance by the Graduate College.
 The number of hours a Fellow can work at their host site may be impacted by visa status.

 • At the finalist phase, applicants must confirm their participation with their advisor or Director of Graduate Studies before they can be selected.

 • Career Exploration Fellowship activities typically happen primarily in-person, on campus.
-(If you will be working remotely during Fall 2024, you are still eligible to apply though host units may consider that when making their decisions.
-If you will need to work remotely, please indicate it in your response to Question 17 of the application.)
+(If you will be working remotely during Spring 2025, you are still eligible to apply though host units may consider that when making their decisions.
+If you will need to work remotely, please indicate it in your response to question 20.)

-• Career Exploration Fellows must commit to attending eight to ten 90-minute professional development sessions hosted by the Graduate College Career Development office throughout the Fall semester.
+• Career Exploration Fellows must commit to attending eight to ten 90-minute professional development sessions hosted by the Graduate College Career Development office throughout the Spring semester.

 Application